Skip to main content

 This level will be prescribed to patients at the highest levels of risk (for example, a high risk of suicide or there are other concerns around physical health), and they will need to be nursed in close proximity so that colleagues can immediately intervene as directed and explained in the care plan.
 If there is a risk of harm to others this level of observation and engagement must not be prescribed using one colleague.

-The following video is also available to assist colleagues, supportive therapeutic observations your easy to understand guide.
+The following video is also available to assist colleagues, supportive therapeutic observations your easy-to-understand guide.

 5.2 Levels of observations